-After successfully completing this course the students will be able to:

-MATH1101.1 Apply the concept of rank of matrices to find the solution of a system of linear simultaneous equations.

-MATH1101.2 Develop the concept of eigen values and eigen vectors.

-MATH1101.3 Use Mean Value Theorems for power series expansions of functions of one variable.

-MATH1101.4 Analyze the nature of sequence and infinite series.

-MATH1101.5 Describe the concept of differentiation and integration for functions of several variables with their applications in vector calculus.

-MATH1101.6 Combine the concepts of gradient, curl, divergence, directional derivatives, line integrals, surface integrals and volume integrals.
+- 1. Apply the concept of rank of matrices to find the solution of a system of linear simultaneous equations. - 2.
+Develop the concept of eigen values and eigen vectors. - 3.
+Use Mean Value Theorems for power series expansions of functions of one variable. - 4.
+Analyze the nature of sequence and infinite series. - 5.
+Describe the concept of differentiation and integration for functions of several variables with their applications in vector calculus. - 6.
+Combine the concepts of gradient, curl, divergence, directional derivatives, line integrals, surface integrals and volume integrals.